IBM-Cloud/cf-nodejs-c2c-demo/README.md

 9. In the sidebar, click on the item "Connections".
 10. Subsequently, on the connections page, click the button "Create connection" to create a new connection configuration between the application and the service.
-11. After selecting the region/location of the previously created application in the filter of the table, you will see the application "guestbook-watson" as an entry in the table.
+11. After selecting the region/location of the previously created application in the filter of the table, you will see the application `guestbook-watson` as an entry in the table.
-12. Hover over the "guestbook-watson" row to find the "Create" button and click on it.
+12. Hover over the `guestbook-watson` row to find the "Create" button and click on it.
 13. In the form for creating the connection, you can stay with the default values.
 The "Access Role" should be `Manager`.
 Following, click on the "Connect & restage app" button.
-14. You have to confirm the restaging of the "guestbook-watson" application in another popup.
+14. You have to confirm the restaging of the `guestbook-watson` application in another popup.
-15. In the table, under "Connected Applications", you will find "guestbook-watson" as an entry.
-Click on the "guestbook-watson" row to go to the application dashboard.
+15. In the table, under "Connected Applications", you will find `guestbook-watson` as an entry.
+Click on the `guestbook-watson` row to go to the application dashboard.

 #### Local Testing (Main-App + Watson-App) (optional)

 Local Testing is only necessary if you consider modifying the application code.
 Testing the second application is more complicated than testing the first one.
 The Watson API requires a public URL of the image which it is going to analyse.
 While Cloudant lets you save files in an integrated Blob-store as well, it does require authentification for accessing the uploaded files via public URLs.
 That's why the main-app provides a public URL and pipes the file-stream from Cloudant instead.
 However, this requires a deployed version of the main-app ("guestbook-main") and some configuration which is described in this section.

-1. Make sure the "Main-App" is deployed to Cloud Foundry and running online (see section Main-App > Cloud Foundry Deployment in this manual)
+1. Make sure the "Main-App"/`guestbook-main` is deployed to Cloud Foundry and running online (see section Main-App > Cloud Foundry Deployment in this manual)
-2. Open the application dashboard of the "guestbook-watson" CF application (for example by navigating to [https://cloud.ibm.com/resources?groups=cf-application](https://cloud.ibm.com/resources?groups=cf-application) and clicking on the application name ("guestbook-watson")).
+2. Open the application dashboard of the `guestbook-watson` CF application (for example by navigating to [https://cloud.ibm.com/resources?groups=cf-application](https://cloud.ibm.com/resources?groups=cf-application) and clicking on your application name).
-3. On the application dashboard of the "guestbook-watson" CF app, click on "Connections" in the sidebar.
+3. On the application dashboard of the `guestbook-watson` CF app, click on "Connections" in the sidebar.
-4. In the table, you will see the connection to the watson-service "guestbook-visual" as an entry.
+4. In the table, you will see the connection to the watson-service `guestbook-visual` as an entry.
 In its row, click on the 3 horizontal dots to open the menu.
 5. In the menu, click on "View credentials" to open a popup with the credentials for this connection.
 6. Copy the displayed code block either by clicking on the small copy icon or by selecting the code and copying it by using CTLR/CMD + C.
 7. Open your code-editor now and go into the subdirectory "watson-app".